-- Make the dough.
-In a large bowl, combine the dry ingredients.
+Step 2.
+In a large bowl, combine all dry ingredients.
 Mix the wet mixture until dough is form and no dry spots remain.
-It’s a very wet dough, so don’t try to mix it using your hands.
+It’s a wet dough, so don’t try to mix it using your hands.

-- Bake.
-Bake bread for 40 to 45 minutes, or until the top is nicely golden.
+Step 06.
+Bake bread for 40 to 45 minutes, or until the top is golden brown.

-- You have to use a loaf pan to bake this bread.
+- You need to use a loaf pan to bake this bread.
 The dough won’t sustain itself without it.

-- Prevent your bread from sinking: you need to preheat your oven!
-Don’t forget it, or you might get a bread sunken in the middle.
+- Preventing the bread from sinking: it's important to preheat the oven!
+Don’t skip this part, or you might get a bread sunken in the middle.

 Wanna know a trick?
-Once I run out of milk and it was too cold (and I was too lazy) to go out for it.
-I had a bit of heavy cream on the fridge, and it was just enough for me to ‘make’ milk with it.
+Once I run out of milk and it was too cold (and I was too lazy) to go out to get it.
+I had heavy cream on the fridge, and it was just enough for me to make milk with it.

 To make 100ml of milk, you’ll need 10 ml of heavy cream and 90 ml of water.
-This recipe asks for 1 1/2 cup that is about 375ml, so 35 ml of heavy cream and 340 ml of water.
-Making it easy for everyone, measure 1 1/2 of water, take out 2 1/2 tablespoons of it and replace this amount with heavy cream.
+This recipe asks for 1 ½ cup that is about 375ml, so 35 ml of heavy cream and 340 ml of water.
+So, measure 1 ½ of water, take out 2 ½ tablespoons of it and replace this amount with heavy cream.
 Works like magic.

 Store this bread in a bread keeper or any airtight container to prevent it from drying up.
 This sandwich bread is good for up to 4 days, if stored correctly.
 After that, it starts to get dry.

-You can freeze this bread as well.
+You can freeze this bread.
 To freeze, wait for it to cool completely.
-I prefer to freeze this bread already sliced, but you can freeze it whole.
-Store in a freezer safe plastic bag and keep in your freezer up to 3 months.
+I prefer to freeze this bread sliced, but you can freeze it whole.
+Store in a freezer safe plastic bag and keep in your freezer for up to 3 months.

-- In a medium bowl, mix butter, milk and eggs.
+- In a medium bowl, mix melted butter, lukewarm milk and eggs.

-- In a large bowl, combine the dry ingredients.
-Mix the wet mixture until dough is form and no dry spots remain.
-It’s a very wet dough, so use a spoon or spatula.
-Don’t try to mix it using your hands.
+- In a large bowl, combine all dry ingredients: instant yeast, brown sugar, whole wheat and all-purpose flour and salt.
+Add the wet mixture and mix with a spoon or spatula until dough is form and no dry spots of flour remain.
+It’s a very wet dough, so use a spoon or spatula: don’t try to mix it using your hands.

-- Let it rest for 1 hour, covered with a damp kitchen towel.
+- Let it rest for 1h30, covered with a damp kitchen towel or plastic wrap.

 - Let it rest for 30 minutes on the loaf pan while you preheat your oven to 375°F.

-- Bake bread for 40 to 45 minutes, or until the top is nicely golden.
+- Bake bread for 40 to 45 minutes, or until the top is golden.